xwmx/nb/docs/index.markdown

-When `nb` encounters a conflict in a binary file, such as an encrypted note, both versions of the file are saved in the notebook as individual files, one with `--conflicted-copy` appended to the filename.
+When `nb` encounters a conflict in a binary file, such as an encrypted note, both versions of the file are saved in the notebook as individual files, with `--conflicted-copy` appended to the filename of the version from the remote.
 To resolve a conflicted copy of a binary file, compare both versions and merge them manually, then delete the `--conflicted-copy`.

 `nb` handles git operations automatically, so you shouldn't ever need to use the `git` command line tool directly.
 If you do encounter a